AIR ASSAULT OPERATIONS

 - Air defense fires (including small arms).

 - Fixed- and rotary-wing aircraft.

 The commander and staff must understand the capabilities and limitations of enemy aircraft in the AO and take all measures to minimize the risk of encounter.
 They must analyze enemy capabilities to interdict friendly LZs with ground forces, artillery, and CAS during the planning phase of the operation.

 The key to successful air assault operations lies in precise, centralized planning and aggressive, decentralized execution.
 The availability of aviation assets is normally the major factor in determining task organization.
 Task organization must be determined and announced early in the planning process.
 Units must maintain tactical integrity throughout an air assault operation.
-Squads are normally loaded intact on the same helicopter to ensure unit integrity upon landing.
-(Paragraph J-12a below addresses the loading of personnel in helicopters.).

 Section III.
 AIR ASSAULT PLANNING STAGES

-Figure J-1.
+Figure G-1.
 Air assault planning process.

 The foundation of a successful air assault is the ground tactical plan.
 All other air assault planning stages are based on the ground tactical plan, which specifies actions in the objective area that will lead to accomplishment of the mission.
 The ground tactical plan addresses the following areas: